Background pattern

 Children and adolescents from 6 to 17 years of age with a weight less than 40 kg

 From then on, the usual dose is 20 mg every other week.
-If that dose is not working well enough, your doctor may increase the frequency of the dose to 20 mg weekly.
+If this dose is not effective enough, your doctor may increase the frequency of the dose to 20 mg weekly.

 From then on, the usual dose is 40 mg every other week.
 If the effect of this dose is not sufficient, your doctor may increase the frequency of the dose to 40 mg weekly.